 Dysautonomia Service Dogs

-▢ Alert family member for help
+▢ Alert family members for help

 ▢ Alert to changes in medical condition